Predicting Out-of-Domain Generalization with Neighborhood Invariance: Additional Experiments

 \subsection{Negative Entropy Results}

+As an alternative to defining the invariance as the maximum value of the neighborhood decision distribution in Eq. \ref{eq:smoothness}, we also consider defining it using the negative entropy of the same distribution:

-A full table of results including metrics calculated on smoothness measured with negative entropy is provided in Table \ref{tab:app_sa_corr}.
-We refer to measures calculated with entropy as \textbf{MSE-SSMBA}, \textbf{MSE-EDA}, \textbf{MSE-BT}, and \textbf{MSE-Random}.
-For most metrics, MSE-* methods perform similarly or slightly worse.
+A full table of results including metrics calculated on neighborhood invariance measured with negative entropy is provided in Table \ref{tab:app_sa_corr_ne}.
+We refer to measures calculated with entropy as \textbf{NE-SSMBA}, \textbf{NE-EDA}, \textbf{NE-BT}, and \textbf{NE-Random}.
+For most metrics, NE-* methods perform similarly or slightly worse.